azra-mind/game-azramind/README.md

 ### WHAT'S NEXT:

-I plan to continue working on this project to build upon my knowledge
+I plan to continue working on this project to build upon my knowledge.

 #### Game Play Interface

 - Adding the ability for the player to configure difficult levels
 - Build out a frontend in React.js

-#### Backend Interface
+#### Backend

 - Adding unit tests to the backend repo (branch unit-tests)
 - Adding user authorization (login/password)